TrondheimDeveloperConference/2019.trondheimdc.no/README.md

-# javazone.no
+# 2019.trondheimdc.no

-This is the repository for javazone.no.
+This is the repository for 2019.trondheimdc.no.
 It is a react application.

 ## Setup

 You need a relatively new version of node.js.
 Anything above 6.0 should work.

-    git clone git@github.com:javaBin/javazone.no.git
+    git clone git@github.com:TrondheimDeveloperConference/2019.trondheimdc.no.git
-    cd javazone.no
+    cd 2019.trondheimdc.no
     npm i

 ## Technologies